-The commercial prawn and shrimp by trap fishing season is scheduled to open no earlier than 12:00, noon, May 14, 2021.
+The commercial prawn and shrimp by trap fishing season opens no earlier than 12:00 hours (noon), May 1, 2022.
 This will include in-shore and offshore areas and the Special Management Areas (SMA).

 All openings referred to in this plan are tentative until confirmed by issuance of a variation order accompanied by a fishery notice.